madeofpendletonwool/PinePods/README.md

  - [x] User container click stats page
  - [x] Implement download episode checking throughout
  - [x] Implement saved episode checking throughout
+ - [x] Add loading wheels throughout
+ - [x] Add verification snack bars throughout
+ - [x] Finish Themes
+ - [x] Remove Podcasts from search or just don't allow adding a second time (It throws a snackbar if you try and add one a second time)
+ - [x] Removing a podcast currently doesn't display snackbar

  ### Needed pre-beta release
  - [ ] Implement sign in retention.
 Cookies sort of
- - [ ] Add loading wheels throughout
- - [ ] Add verification snack bars throughout
- - [ ] Audio volume interaction
+ - [ ] Audio volume interaction (implemented but layout is still wrong)
- - [ ] Ability to skip to next episode in queue
- - [ ] Remove Podcasts from search or just don't allow adding a second time
  - [ ] The math is currently wrong on the queued time
  - [ ] Layout soundbar better (it adjusts for screensize but can overlap at times with the episode title)
  - [ ] Fully update Readme with updated info and docs including deployment guide
- - [ ] Finish Themes
  - [ ] Bugs
+    - [x] Links when searching an episode are blue (wrong color)
+    - [x] When changing theme, then selecting 'podcasts' page, the navbar does not retain theme
+    - [x] There's an issue with Queue not working properly.
+Sometimes it just plays instead of queues (Fixed when switching to flet audio control)
     - [x] Clicking podcast that's already been added displays add podcast view with no current way to play
+    - [x] Clicking play buttons on a podcast while another is loading currently breaks things
+    - [x] Pausing audio changes font color
+    - [ ] Themeing currently wrong on audio interaction control
+    - [ ] Adding a podcast with an emoji in the description currently appears to break it
     - [ ] Clicking new page while audio is playing restarts the podcast audio (This is confirmed a big with flet.
 Waiting for fix)
+    - [ ] Login screen colors are wrong on first boot
+    - [ ] Resume is currently broken (it now works but it double plays an episode before resuming for some reason)
+    - [ ] Search disappears after changing routes in the web version
     - [ ] Fix any additional browser playback bugs
-    - [ ] Links when searching an episode are blue (wrong color)
-    - [ ] When changing theme, then selecting 'podcasts' page, the navbar does not retain theme
-    - [x] There's an issue with Queue not working properly.
-Sometimes it just plays instead of queues (Fixed when switching to flet audio control)
-    - [x] Pausing audio changes font color
     - [ ] Starting a podcast results in audio bar being in phone mode on application version
     - [ ] Double and triple check all interactions to verify functionality
  - [ ] Dockerize